marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 It's been interesting to discover how different each social media is:

+## Success

 * TikTok is awesome for new companies.
 You don't even need followers to get some initial views.
 If the video is liked by enough people during a random trial, it will get more and more shared.
 It also seems pretty common to promote products even if it's not an ad.
-* On Twitter and Instagram, you need some initial followers to get traction.
-I haven't found out how to do it properly on Instagram yet, but Communities on Twitter have helped me go from 0 likes to 1.
 * LinkedIn has been useful since the beginning because I had a decent following.
 But they are people I personally know, who aren't necessarily the best target for my product.
+Haven't tried their new video format.
+* Product Hunt: unexpectedly, SpeedBump ended up seventh on March 4!
+Very stressful, but no regrets.
+I did expect more traffic on the site and less spam in my inbox.
+Maybe top 5 would have been better for that.
+It's also very US-focused, but I guess it helps with the SEO and to get some validation.
+It added ~1 point in domain ranking.
+* YouTube Shorts has worked pretty well.
+It just takes much more time than TikTok to get some views.

+## Failure

 * Reddit users are incredibly skeptical of promotions, even if they're in the subreddit's interest.
+* Is anyone actually using IndieHackers?
+I'll consider myself lucky if I get more than 3 votes.
+* On Twitter and Instagram, you need some initial followers to get traction.
+I haven't found out how to do it properly on Instagram yet, but Communities on Twitter have helped me go from 0 likes to 1.
 * Hacker News is hard because your post is given only a couple minutes to gain traction.
 It's also strictly English-speaking and US-centered.
-* Product Hunt
-* Is anyone actually using IndieHackers?
-I'll consider myself lucky if I get more than 3 votes.
+So far, they're too serious for this app.